-He had presumed that I was not worthy to talk with because of my position and my lack therefore of influence for him.
-I also learnt clearly from that occasion that taking the time to talk to a person, even for a few minutes, if they asked me a question, is a matter of manners and politeness.
+He had presumed that I was not worthy to talk with because of my position and my lack of influence for him.
+I also learnt from that occasion that taking the time to talk to someone, even for a few minutes, if they ask me a question, is a matter of manners and politeness.

 How we network, how we present ourselves and how we interact is also all part of the ‘interview’ process.

-You may not know it, but you talk with people all the time in an informal sense and are therefore networking and interviewing all the time, whether it be for a future friendship, a future job, a future referral or for a future business relationship.
+You may not know it, but you talk with people all the time in an informal sense.
+You are therefore networking and interviewing all the time, whether it be for a future friendship, a future job, a future referral or a future business relationship.

-My favourite cafe had a lovely barista that was also a marketing graduate.
-Being a regular, I got to know her a bit and ended up helping her with her job search, and even went back to her to see if she could work for me at one stage.
+My favourite cafe had a lovely barista who was also a marketing graduate.
+Being a regular, I got to know her a bit and ended up helping her with her job search, and I even went back to her to see if she could work for me at one stage.
 I had been ‘interviewing’ her in a sense for a year.
-She was always polite, and treated customers with respect, always offering to help behind the counter.
+She was always polite and treated customers respectfully, always offering to help behind the counter.
 She was always proactive and a team player.
 All soft skills a hirer likes to see.

 It is also a reminder not to just rely on advertisements for your job search.
 A very large percentage of roles are filled via the ‘hidden market’ of roles that are never advertised.

-By networking you can create job opportunities for yourself.
-You may hear about a role that has not yet been advertised or it may end up that you are the only one applying for the role and you are not up against many others.
+By networking, you can create job opportunities for yourself.
+You may hear about a role that has yet to be advertised, or it may end up that you are the only one applying for the role and not up against many others.

 I encourage you to look at what functions are available in your area of work that you could attend.
-There are many that are available for free and if you search online there are many event apps that have listings of functions, as does Pro Bono Australia (reach out to me if you can’t find any that are suitable).
+There are many available for free, and if you search online, there are many event apps that have listings of functions, as does Pro Bono Australia (please reach out to me if you can’t find any that are suitable).

-Networking also provides an opportunity for you to practice your communication skills and do your ‘elevator pitch’ (as I mentioned in a previous musing – One Legged Race).
+Networking also gives you an opportunity to practice your communication skills and do your ‘elevator pitch’ (as I mentioned in a previous musing – One Legged Race).